 Misconceptions of a Shaman…

-Over the years I’ve noticed that some people are perfectly trained by what they see on television.
+Over the years I’ve noticed that some people are misled by what they see on television.
 When going to see a Shaman or someone who practices Shamanism for the first time they may have some unrealistic expectations…

-There may be a Shaman or Shamanic Practitioner living right next door.
+There may be a Shaman or Shamanic Practitioner living right next door to you.

 So I encourage you to release all expectations and be open to searching for the modern Shaman who dresses in normal clothes and lives a life just like everyone else.
 They may even have a day job!